 Sunlight can be great most of the time; unfortunately, it does damage commercial roofing systems.
 When it’s time for a roof replacement or restoration, it’s best for business owners to choose energy-efficient commercial roofing, also known as cool roofs.
 A cool roof is designed to reflect more sunlight than it absorbs.
 Its incredible reflective property is what makes it energy efficient.

 Your HVAC system has to keep your entire building cool and comfortable.
 When your roof is inefficient, this system has to work twice as hard to maintain ideal temperatures—and turning your air conditioner to the max results in higher utility bills.
 The less impact the sun has on your roof, the less you have to rely on your AC.

 An energy-efficient roof returns the sun’s rays to the atmosphere instead of absorbing them.
-This keeps its surface as well as the inside of your building much cooler.
+This keeps its surface and the inside of your building much cooler.
 A few popular cool roofs are:

 A metal roof is more energy efficient because metal is naturally reflective, which means its surface is much cooler than traditional roofing systems.
 One study confirmed that metal roofing reduced energy costs by 40% in the summer and 15% in the winter, so metal stays 50 to 60 degrees cooler than certain traditional roofing materials.
 Plus, metal is 100% recyclable, so it’s an all-around excellent choice for businesses that want to become greener.

 Solar panels are large reflective fixtures added onto your flat commercial roof.
 They’re an incredible renewable solar energy source, making owners eligible for utility incentives in California.
 Since you can generate your own power with some left over, your utility company pays you back with rebates and other discounts in exchange for your excess energy.